 TUMMY TUCK SURGERY

 Whether caused by pregnancy, weight changes, or aging, loose skin and excess fat around your waist and abdomen can make you feel self-conscious and unattractive.
 Diet and exercise can only do so much to help.
-The board-certified plastic surgeons at The Plastic Surgery Group perform abdominoplasty, often called a tummy tuck, to help Albany, Syracuse, Troy, and other New York patients who are in overall good shape look more toned and fit.
+The board-certified plastic surgeons at The Plastic Surgery Group perform abdominoplasty, often called a tummy tuck, to help Albany, Syracuse, Troy, and other New York patients in good shape look more toned and fit.

 BEFORE & AFTERS